Hertfordshire Way: Leg 10A

 Cuffley to Broxbourne.
 This is the first stage of the alternative route to Hertford.
 The leg is just over 19 km via Goffs Oak and Hammond Street then skirting Hoddesdon in woodland before arriving in Broxbourne.

 Leg 10B

 Broxbourne to Hertford.
 This is the second stage of the alternative route to Hertford; it is 20 km long.
-The route starts following the river Lea to Rye House and Stansted Abbotts before briefly entering the Ash valley and then resuming with the river Lea from Great Amwell in to Hertford.
+The route starts following the river Lea to Rye House and Stansted Abbotts before briefly entering The Ash Valley and then resuming with the river Lea from Great Amwell into Hertford.

 Leg 11

 Hertford to Widford.
 This leg is 22 km.
-This route follows three tributaries of the river Lea; the Beane as far as Stapleford, the Rib from Wadesmill to Thundridge and the Ash from Wareside.
+This route follows three tributaries of the river Lea: the Beane as far as Stapleford, the Rib from Wadesmill to Thundridge and the Ash from Wareside.

 Leg 12

 Widford to Bishop’s Stortford.
 This leg is almost 16.5 km.
 The route initially follows the river Ash to Much Hadham before heading to Perry Green former home of Henry Moore and then on to Green Tye, Dane Bridge and Bury Green toward the river Stort and Bishop’s Stortford.
 The walk ends on the outskirts of town.